grz0zrg/fsynth/documentation/mk/docs/tutorials/midi.md

 ## MIDI inputs

-*You must have a WebMIDI supported browser (such as Chrome or Opera) to use Fragment MIDI inputs.*
+*You must have a WebMIDI supported browser (such as Chrome or Opera) to use Fragment MIDI.*

-Fragment support MIDI inputs, it has built-in support for MIDI **keyboards** (see OSC for controllers).
+Fragment support MIDI inputs and output, it has built-in support for MIDI **keyboards** (see OSC for controllers).

 Fragment has complete support for *Multidimensional Polyphonic Expression* aka MPE which apply to a new class of controllers like the LinnStrument, Eigenharp and Roli RISE/SeaBoard allowing full per-note expressive support.

 Once your MIDI keyboard is plugged in, it can be found and enabled in the Fragment MIDI devices dialog.

-The MIDI data of the keyboard will now be available in a pre-defined **vec4 array** named **keyboard**, the array length * 2 is the actual polyphony capability of Fragment, the array contain a series of vec4 items, a note is constitued by two vec4 items which contain
+The MIDI data of the keyboard will now be available in a pre-defined **vec4 array** named **keyboard**, the array length * 2 is the actual polyphony capability of Fragment, the array contain a series of vec4 items, a note is constitued by two vec4 items containing

 - the note frequency
 - the note velocity